mgmartel/WP-Live-Theme-Preview/readme.txt

 == Description ==

 With Live Theme Preview, you can select a theme in an interface based on the Theme Customizer in WordPress.
 A sidebar shows all installed themes (or, with multisite - allowed themes), to preview, edit or activate.

-The screenshots will speak for themselves!
+See the screenshot, or install and try it for yourself.

+*If you want to help develop this plugin, visit the [GitHub repo](https://github.com/mgmartel/WP-Live-Theme-Preview).*

 = Features =
 * Seamless integration with Theme Customizer